Motorhome layouts: What you need to know

 Front lounge motorhome layout

-Front lounge motorhome layouts are the most popular, mainly down to doubling as a sleeping area and larger lounge when the swivelling front seats are in use.
+Front lounge motorhome layouts are the most popular, mainly because you can turn it into a sleeping area and larger lounge when the swivelling front seats are in use.
 The table is usually packed away, and the couches are transformed into a double bed.

-They are better suited to those who invite their friends into their campervan during social trips, as there’s more space for everyone to sit together.
+They are well-suited to those who travel with friends and family, as there’s more space for everyone to sit together.

 3. Twin lounge layout